quikdown Architecture

 Key Design Decisions

-4. Good enough - Handles 95% of real-world markdown
+4. Good enough — Handles 95%+ of real-world markdown used in chat/LLM output

 Why Extract-Escape-Process-Restore?